davmac314/dinit/doc/linux/DINIT-AS-INIT.md

   `waits-for:` instead of `after:`; instead of `before:`, add a dependency from the other service.
 Use `after:` or `before:` only for cases where it cannot be guaranteed that the named service actually exists.
+- The "boot" service should have a hard (`depends-on:` or `depends-ms:`) dependency on any essential services (such as the service which mounts the filesystem read-write).
+When this is the case, failure of an essential service will be properly observed as a boot failure by dinit (and will invoke recovery handling, providing the operator with several options including to launch the "recovery" service).

 ## General notes